bytecodealliance/wasm-micro-runtime/doc/linux_sgx.md

 from "sgx_tprotected_fs.edl" import *;
 ```

-When using the [enclave-sample](../product-mini/platforms/linux-sgx/enclave-sample/) project, compiling with the flag `WAMR_SGX_IPFS` in the `CMakeLists.txt` enables these changes automatically.
+When using the [enclave-sample](../product-mini/platforms/linux-sgx/enclave-sample/) project, compiling with the flag `WAMR_BUILD_SGX_IPFS` in the `CMakeLists.txt` enables these changes automatically.

 ### Verification of SGX IPFS